 Which machine should I use?

 All of our printing machines can print in black ink on white or coloured paper, single or double sided.
 The machine that is best for you to use will depend on how many copies of each document you need to print.

-If you are printing A4 single sided sheets on 80g paper, it is cheapest to use the photocopier or inkjet printer, unless you are printing more than about 100 copies of the same document, in which case you should use a copyprinter.
+If you are printing A4 single sided sheets on 80g paper, it is cheapest to use the laser printer, unless you are printing more than about 100 copies of the same document, in which case you should use a copyprinter.